Saidamir-pixel/zieleniak/README.md

     Database: Uses MySQL in a Docker container (check docker-compose.yml for credentials).
     GreenPoints: Accumulate automatically and can be redeemed at checkout or for specific reward items.

+## How to Run (Docker Compose)

+1. Clone or download this repository.
+2. In the project root folder (where `docker-compose.yml` is located), run:

+   docker-compose build
+   docker-compose up

+Open http://localhost:8080 in your browser to access the app.